Depression is an Illness, let’s treat it

 What is depression?

-Depression or major depressive disorder is a state of mind in which a person undergoes a mood disorder involving a persistent loss of interest or pleasure in day-to-day activities.
+Depressive disorder is a state of mind in which a person undergoes a mood disorder involving a persistent loss of interest or pleasure in day-to-day activities.
 This constant feeling of sadness or feeling down is different from mood fluctuations that people often experience as a part of their life.
 Depression could be caused by significant life events like grief or losing a job.
 It is an ongoing problem and not a passing one.
 Depression consists of episodes in which the symptoms persist for at least two weeks.
-Depression can last for many weeks, months, or years.
+It can last for many weeks, months, or years.

 The signs and symptoms of depression are: